 4. Clear Internal Communication

-Clear communication is vital in any company.
+Clear communication is vital in any company and any successful internal marketing plan.
 A clear, centralized communication streamlines the flow of information within your company.

 Using an integrated communication app ensures that everyone receives important information.
 This helps decrease the chances of disruptions due to staff not being informed or misunderstanding the information they received.

 Have a social media policy on how employees use social media concerning your brand.
 The policy clarifies what is expected of employees with their online behavior.
 This policy can also encourage your staff to promote the brand by sharing pre-approved content.